 Casement windows have a slightly more modern look than standard single or double hung windows.
-They are also very helpful in catching and directing breezes into your home.
+They are also very helpful if you want to catch and direct breezes into your home.

 However, casement windows can be broken off by strong winds - especially when cranked the whole way open.

-Picture windows are fixed windows that can’t be opened.
+Picture windows are fixed and can’t be opened.
 Most often, they are large and don’t have any panes or visible frames.

 This makes picture windows the perfect option if you have a beautiful view you’d like to enjoy.